thecodeteam/presentations/opensource-the-rise-of-every-great-thing/presentation.md

 # Open Source.
 ## The Rise of Every Great Thing

 ^ On Feburary 4th, 2004.
-Mark Zuckerberg along with his Harvard roomates  Eduardo Saverin, Andrew McCollum, Dustin Moskovitz and Chris Hughes changed the face of history
+Mark Zuckerberg along with his Harvard classmates  Eduardo Saverin, Andrew McCollum, Dustin Moskovitz and Chris Hughes changed the face of history

 ---